 The “Big 6”

 The Big 6 are the 6 biggest energy suppliers in the UK.
 Between them they account for around 70% of the UK’s energy market, supplying 70% of the country’s electricity and 69% of our gas.

 Yet, even a cursory price comparison reveals that they are rarely the best value for money.
-And even in terms of customer service they are often found wanting.
-An independent consumer survey last year revealed that even the highest rated of the Big 6 (SSE) came joint 24th out of 33 suppliers.
+And even in terms of customer service, they are often found wanting.
+An independent consumer survey last year revealed that even the highest-rated of the Big 6 (SSE) came joint the 24th out of 33 suppliers.